 Where to Shop

 Buy used at thrift stores, garage sales and buy and sell groups on Facebook – just search for one in your geographic area.

 What about hand-me-downs from siblings, cousins or friends?
 Have a clothing swap when your children have outgrown their wardrobe.

 Your budget and wallet will thank you for the savings, making the clothing worth the wait.

 The same goes for brand name gear like backpacks, pencil cases, lunch boxes.
-These are wants not needs.
+These want not needs.
 Besides whatever happened to reuse and recycle last year’s gear?
 If there is nothing wrong with the items, then keep using them.
 It is much better for the planet.
-It can also teach your children that new items are a gift not a right.
+It can also teach your children that new items are a gift, not a right.

 Do not shop with your children.
 It is much easier to stick to your list of needs without your little people present asking, “Mom, can I have that?”
 “Mom, can we buy this?

 When certain items are on sale for dirt cheap like report folders, scribblers, loose-leaf, etc. buy enough to last the whole year, which may mean buying a few extra.
 This will prevent you from having to buy anything at full price throughout the year.
 Anticipate projects that may be assigned by asking friends and families attending the same school as your children and who have had your child’s teacher.